-People will often work their whole lives at a job they may or may not like and retire at the age of 65 or older.
+People will often work their whole lives at a job they may or may not like and retire at 65 or older.

-Early-retirement is not something that is often talked about.
-Sometimes people want to retire to enjoy the good life before they get too old and not have the time, ability, or the mental capacity to enjoy all that the world offers.
+Early retirement is not something that is often talked about.
+Sometimes people want to retire to enjoy the good life before they get too old and not have the time, ability, or mental capacity to enjoy all that the world offers.

-FIRE, Financial Independence Retire Early, gives us the ability to stop work and try something new, or just retire early.
-You just need to have a good amount of retirement savings that will help pay for most of your living expenses.
+FIRE, Financial Independence Retire Early, gives us the ability to stop work and try something new or just retire early.
+You need to have a good amount of retirement savings to help pay for most of your living expenses.

 Barista FIRE gives us more options than we can think of.
-It is not just Coast FIRE, which gives us enough money to coast on until we hit retirement.
-This is enough money that we could retire, and take on some small job.
+It is not just Coast FIRE, which provides us with enough money to coast until we hit retirement.
+This is enough money to retire and take on some small job.

-When growing up I had a job as a camp counselor.
-I loved being able to live outdoors, have fun with kids, eat free food, and enjoy my summer.
+When growing up, I had a job as a camp counselor.
+I loved living outdoors, having fun with kids, eating free food, and enjoying my summer.

-Now as a teacher, I make some good money living in Taiwan, but if I were to get my retirement savings high enough I could live a frugal life, but I could do a side hustle like blogging or tutoring.
+As a teacher, I make some excellent money living in Taiwan, but if I were to get my retirement savings high enough, I could live a frugal life, but I could do a side hustle like blogging or tutoring.

 Is Barista FIRE right for you?